tc39/proposal-intl-messageformat/README.md

 ) => MessageValue
 ```

-#### format() and getMessage()
+#### getMessage()

-For formatting a message, two methods are provided: `format()` and `getMessage()`.
+For formatting a message, the `getMessage()` method is provided,
-The first of these will always return a simple string,
-while the latter returns a `ResolvedMessage` object or `undefined` if the message was not found.
+returning a `ResolvedMessage` object or `undefined` if the message was not found.
-These methods have the following arguments:
+This method has the following arguments:

-- `msgPath` identifies the message from those available in the current resources.
+- `msgPath` identifies the message from those available in the current resource.
-  If all added resources share the same `id` value,
-  the path may be given as a string or a string array.
 - `values` are to lookup variable references used in the `MessageData`.
 - `onError` argument defines an error handler that will be called if
   message resolution or formatting fails.